fp-in-bo/jms4s/README.md

 ## Supported features:

-- Consuming, returning a never-ending cancellable program that can concurrently consumes from a queue
+- Consuming, returning a never-ending cancellable program that can concurrently consume from a queue
   -  createQueueTransactedConsumer
   -  createQueueAckConsumer
   -  createQueueAutoAckConsumer